dronaacademy/rest-example/README.md

 ## Example spring boot REST web service

 This is a sample Spring boot REST web service to demonstrate how REST web services are created.
-The spring modules used in this project are: Web and Data JPA The database is MySQL.
+The spring modules used in this project are: Web and Data JPA.
+The database is MySQL.

 ### Prerequisites